On this page:

 Progression

-Depending on your band score, entering the IELTS academic test may begin at any point between levels 1 and 5.
+Depending on your band score on the IELTS academic test, you may begin at any point between Communication Foundations and Speech Foundations up to Communications 5 and Speech 5.

 Admission requirements